Have a specific

 The structure exemplifies the transition from Safavid ideals to Qajar vernacular.
 It lacks the massive scale of Isfahan but offers a refined, introverted spatial logic.

-The complex is organized around a 71x47 meter central courtyard.
-This "paradise garden" (charbagh) is lined with 28 vaulted cells (hujra) that once served as a theological seminary, creating a microclimate of silence away from the street.
+• The Four-Iwan Plan: Organized around a 71x47 meter central courtyard.
+This "paradise garden" (charbagh) is lined with 28 vaulted cells (hujra) that once served as a theological seminary.

-The mosque derives its name from its bulbous dome.
-Clad in cobalt, turquoise, and azure faience tiles, the dome follows the Persian profile—swelling at the base before tapering—distinct from the hemispherical Ottoman style.
+• The Blue Dome: Clad in cobalt, turquoise, and azure faience tiles, following the Persian profile—swelling at the base before tapering.

-Standing 24 meters tall, the single minaret features geometric patterns in glazed brick.
-It leans 7 degrees due to seismic activity and soil settling, a structural quirk confirmed by engineering assessments.
+• The Minaret: Standing 24 meters tall, featuring geometric patterns in glazed brick.
+It leans 7 degrees due to seismic activity.

 The "Four Minarets" Controversy

 A persistent debate exists regarding the original number of minarets.
-Certain Azerbaijani sources claim the mosque originally had four minarets, three of which were destroyed.
-However, architectural analysis and 19th-century cadastral maps (including Lynch's 1890s surveys) consistently show a single minaret.
-The "four-minaret" configuration was reserved for imperial mosques, whereas provincial mosques in the Erivan Khanate typically featured one or two.
+While certain sources claim four, architectural analysis and 19th-century surveys consistently show a single minaret, a standard for provincial mosques in the Erivan Khanate.

 III.
 Survival Through Empires